 “As a black artist who also curates, what I find with black spaces is that they give artists of color a certain level of freedom to explore the material,” Adams said.
 “By being in a black space as a black artist you don’t feel like you have to be representative of a larger group of people because the space provides the context.”

-In another example, Hauser & Wirth and sits on the board of the Guggenheim Museum, curated “Color People” at Rental Gallery in the Hamptons this past summer, a tribute to the under-recognized late black painter Jack Shainman Gallery in New York and South Africa’s white-owned Goodman Gallery, curated “To Be Young, Gifted and Black,” an exploration of black identity that was shown at Goodman Gallery’s Johannesburg location in 2015.
-The gallery sold works from that show to prominent South African collectors, and went on to host the French-Guyanese-Danish artist
+, curated “To Be Young, Gifted and Black,” an exploration of black identity that was shown at Goodman Gallery’s Johannesburg location in 2015.
+The gallery sold works from that show to prominent South African collectors, and went on to host the French-Guyanese-Danish artist ’s

 Black collectors like Raymond and Crystal McGuire, A.C.
 Hudgins, Kasseem “Swizz Beatz” Dean, and Pamela Joyner are also using their financial weight and positions on museum boards to increase exposure for overlooked black artists and create new opportunities for emerging ones.
 Joyner, a former Wall Street executive turned arts patron, is currently touring works from her and her husband Alfred Giuffrida’s collection of nearly 400 works by black abstract artists including

 , with an aim “to rewrite art history,” as Joyner described it in a recent interview.
 The touring exhibit “Solidary & Solitary: The Joyner / Giuffrida Collection” is part of a five-pronged strategy Joyner is executing.